macacajs/macaca-reporter/docs/guide/quick-start.md

 ## Best Practice

-The outer layer suit name is the file name, then the use case suit name, followed by the use case.
+The outer layer suite name is the file name, then the use case suite name, followed by the use case.

 ```javascript
 const appendToContext = require('macaca-reporter').appendToContext;